Solving Strong-Substitutes Product-Mix Auctions: Finding market-clearing prices

-and $g'(\pb; S) \coloneqq g_{\tb}(\pb + \eb^S) - g_{\tb}(\pb)$.
-In Appendix~\ref{sec:price-finding}, we present two methods for computing \eqref{eq:steplength-overview} at every iteration of the steepest-descent procedure.
-The first method uses binary search to find $\lambda(\pb, S)$ in time $O(n |\bids| \log M)$, while the second (the `demand change' method) exploits our knowledge of the individual bids to determine the step length in time $O(n|\bids|^2)$.
-Hence we see that as the running time guarantees differ, the best method in practice is context-specific.
-Overall, these improvements yield the first price-finding algorithms that are fully polynomial in the size of the bid lists.
+In Appendix~\ref{appendix:price-finding}, we describe two methods for computing the step length \eqref{eq:steplength-overview} at every iteration of the steepest-descent procedure, and analyse their complexity in our bidding-language setting.
+The first method uses binary search, as suggested by \citet{Shioura17}, to find each $\lambda(\pb, S)$; we show that determining each $\lambda(\pb, S)$ takes time $O(n |\bids| \log M)$.
+(Recall that $M = \max_{\bid \in \bids} \| \bid \|_\infty$.)
+Our second method for determining $\lambda(\pb, S)$ (the `demand change' method) directly exploits our knowledge of the individual bids to determine the step length in time $O(n|\bids|^2)$.
+We see that the best method in practice depends on the magnitudes of $\log M$ and $|\bids|$.
+Overall, both methods lead to price-finding algorithms that are polynomial in the size of the bid lists, as we state in Theorem~\ref{thm:long-step-analysis}.